Ymarfer Llawfeddygol Uwch (MSc)

-It aims to offer knowledge and expertise to provide a transition between theory and your own clinical practice.
-The course draws together a collection of fundamental information in an e-learning format, with an emphasis on the general principles of surgical practice rather than on the management of specific conditions.
+The programme aims to offer knowledge and expertise to provide a transition between theory and your own clinical practice.
+It draws together a collection of fundamental information in an e-learning format, with an emphasis on the general principles of surgical practice rather than on the management of specific conditions.

 - Our interprofessional approach to enhancing group work, discussion sessions and case-based presentations.